Flowdown Requirements: What They Are and Why They Matter

 Quality System Compliance

-Suppliers must maintain certification to specific standards or meet defined clause requirements.
+Suppliers must maintain certification to defined standards or meet specific clause requirements.

 Special Process Controls

-Requirements to use approved special process providers or maintain Nadcap accreditation.
+Use of approved special process providers or Nadcap-accredited facilities.

 Configuration & Change Control